mdheller/cloud-provision-example/README.md

 ## provision-example

-Provision a cloud host and optionally install some packages using user-data.
+Provision a cloud host and optionally install some packages using [user-data/cloud-init](https://cloudinit.readthedocs.io/en/latest/topics/examples.html).

 What's this for?
 This is an example of how to use the provision package as used in [inletsctl](https://github.com/inlets/inletsctl) and the [inlets-operator](https://github.com/inlets/inlets-operator).

+* Have fun
+* Learn about cloud + platform engineering
+* Practice or build your Go skills

 Want to know more about inlets?
-[Inlets is a Cloud Native Tunnel](https://docs.inlets.dev/)

-Want to learn Go?
+[Inlets is a Cloud Native Tunnel](https://docs.inlets.dev/) Want to learn Go?
 Start with Alex's [golang basics series](https://blog.alexellis.io/tag/golang-basics/)

 ## Tutorial